DanielJones02/Discord-Bot/README.md

 #### ONLY PYTHON 3.11 SUPPORTED

- - Clone the repository `git clone https://github.com/DanielJones02/Deleter-DC-BOT` or download the latest release
+ - Clone the repository `git clone https://github.com/DanielJones02/Cleaner-Bot` or download the latest release

+ - cd into the directory `cd Cleaner-Bot`

  - run main.py WITH PYTHON 3.11 (it auto installs requirements). if that wont work run `pip install -r requirements.txt`